Residency

 How many hours do residents work?

-The apprenticeship is a full-time, two year position, with residents generally working 40-45 hours per week.
+The residency is a full-time, two-year position, with residents generally working 40-45 hours per week.

 Is the residency paid?